Long Term Disability Income Plan

 any condition excluded by rider attached to the member’s certificate.

-Benefits are not payable during the elimination period applicable to your plan.
+Benefits are not payable during the Waiting Period applicable to your plan.
+Complete details will be described in your Certificate of Insurance.

 Benefits will be limited to a maximum benefit period of 24 months